Ahmed-Al-Rafsan/Ahmed-Al-Rafsan/README.md

 I'm a Data Analyst who doesn't just make dashboards — I find the **story behind the numbers** and turn it into **business recommendations that drive action**.

-My background is unique: **Aeronautical Engineering** + **MBA in Human Resource Management** + **Master's in Business Analytics**.
+My background is unique: **Aeronautical Engineering** + **MBA in Human Resource Management** + **Master's in Business Information Systems (Data Analytics)**.
 This combination gives me the ability to think like an engineer, understand people, and speak the language of business — all through data.

 I'm currently building a portfolio of real-world projects — each one progressively more advanced — to demonstrate job-ready skills across the full data stack.